Common deviations related to data-handling, etc. in investigator-initiated trials

 Among the deviations were:

-• lack of definition of/agreement on where the documentation is filed (at the sponsor-investigator, at the CRO or at the investigator and the physical and logical storage location),
+- lack of definition of/agreement on where the documentation is filed (at the sponsor-investigator, at the CRO or at the investigator and the physical and logical storage location),

-- contracts,
+- contracts

-- communication between contractor and sponsor,
+- communication between contractor and sponsors

-- documentation of validation,
+- documentation of validation

-- documentation of coding,
+- documentation of coding

-- documentation of data handling,
+- documentation of handling of data

 - documentation of data analyses, unblinding, etc.

-• Furthermore, some essential documents were stored in personal mailboxes, on shared drives of the organisation, etc.
+- Furthermore, some essential documents were stored in personal mailboxes, on shared drives of the organisation, etc.

 Statistical analyses

 The statistical analyses must be pre-specified in the protocol.
-It is an underlying principle in GCP to pre-specify statistical analyses and hypotheses without knowledge of the data being collected in the trial.
+It is an underlying principle of GCP to pre-specify statistical analyses and hypotheses without knowledge of the data being collected in the trial.
 Further guidance on statistical analyses is provided in ICH E9.

 Before the documented and pre-specified statistical analyses can be made, a read-only and cleaned database of the collected clinical data must be obtained.
 A cleaned database is obtained by subjecting the blinded data to a data review process in which all outstanding data queries are solved.
 In addition, based on the blinded data, all decisions must be made regarding which trial participants and data to include in the statistical analyses and how to handle missing data.
 When all data queries/decisions have been clarified/made, the database can be locked (set to read-only), realising a so-called database lock (DBL).
 The data cannot be unblinded before this point.
-It is crucial that all decisions on data are documented and can be easily obtained and that there is a clear indication of the time/date of the decisions and the person having made them as well as the time when the DBL was realised.
-Documentation of these decisions and processes must therefore appear from the TMF.
+It is crucial that all decisions on data are documented and may be easily obtained, and that there is a clear indication of the time/date of the decisions and the person having made them as well as the time when the DBL was realised.
+Documentation of these decisions and processes must therefore appear from the Trial Master File.

 The running of statistical programs and generation of output cannot start before the database has been locked and cleaned.
 It is important that clear traceability is ensured for the statistical analyses, so that it is possible to document for any analysis precisely which data set and which statistical analysis program were used, the output that was generated and not least when the analysis was made.
-These three items, dataset, program and output, must be stored and made read-only.
+These three items: dataset, program and output, must be stored and made read-only.

 Should it become necessary to alter the pre-specified statistical analyses, it must be clearly indicated in the documentation and in the final report and any publications why the analyses were altered in the process, indicating also that they are post hoc analyses.